benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

 </html>
 ```

+>**TIP**: See more at [CXP Builder Library Reference](/doc/customization/reference-builder.html): the single source of truth for Builder functionality.

 ## Show Customizable Products

 |<i class="g72-check"></i>&nbsp;&nbsp;[Show customizable products](): Show consumers which products are customizable, along with an estimated delivery date.|